g-reijia/eco_genomics_2025/population_genomics/popgen_notes.md

 #### September 23, 2025 - [Visualizing genomic diversity and intro to population structure](https://pespenilab.github.io/Ecological-Genomics/Fall2025/tutorials/EcoGen2025_PopGenomics5_PopStructure.html)

 During this class, we made a RMarkdown document that has theta results from ANGSD.
 The script we used for this is called "Nucleotide_Diversity.Rmd" which is located in `mydocs/` folder.
-In this document, we plotted nSites, Tajima's D, and theta-W and pi.
+Here, we plotted nSites, Tajima's D, and theta-W and pi.

 We then populated a spreadsheet with the classes' results [here](https://docs.google.com/spreadsheets/d/1SLwhW3OgQiX2z1rxH-ske236NYxjDXCvUu0l8XFeS_w/edit?gid=0#gid=0).